-Memorial University will confer honorary degrees upon Inuit Elder and respected healer, artist and educator G. Jean Crane and upon Inuit Elder and renowned artist, author and educator Nellie May Winters in a special convocation to be held in Happy Valley-Goose Bay on Thursday, Jan.
+Memorial University conferred honorary degrees upon Inuit Elder and respected healer, artist and educator G. Jean Crane and upon Inuit Elder and renowned artist, author and educator Nellie May Winters in a special convocation held in Happy Valley-Goose Bay on Thursday, Jan.
 21, at 1 p.m.
 AST/1:30 p.m.
 NST.

-The live webcast will be viewable on Memorial’s main page.
+The webcast is viewable on Memorial’s YouTube channel.

 Biographies of the honorary degree recipients follow below.